raiden-network/spec/pathfinding_service.rst

 High-Level-Description
 ======================
 A node can request a list of possible paths from start point to endpoint for a given transfer value.
-The ``get_paths`` method implements the canonical Dijkstra algorithm to return a given number of paths for a mediated transfer of a given value.
+The ``get_paths`` method implements the bi-directional Dijkstra algorithm to return a given number of paths for a mediated transfer of a given value.
 The design regards the Raiden network as an unidirectional weighted graph, where the default weights and therefore the primary constraint of the optimization)
 * at step (1 and 2) are 1 (no fees being implemented) and